graphhopper/graphhopper/docs/web/api-doc.md

 JSON path/attribute    | Description
 :----------------------|:------------
-info.errors            | A list of error messages info.errors[0].details | E.g. to see the underlying exception, if any info.errors[0].message | Not intended to be displayed to the user as it is currently not translated
+message                | Not intended to be displayed to the user as it is not translated hints                  | An optional list of details regarding the error message e.g. `[{"message": "first error message in hints"}]`

 ### HTTP Error codes